atata-framework/atata.io/triggers/verifycontentmatches.md

 Specifies the verification of the page content.
 Verifies whether the component content matches any of the specified values.
-By default occurs during the page object initialization.
+By default occurs upon the page object initialization.

 ```cs
 [VerifyContentMatches(TermMatch.Contains, "Primary", "Secondary")]